 These stories and hundreds more are answered prayer for me.
 They hold and comfort.
 They accompany and guide.
 They lift me up.
 They calm me down.
 They bring me home – to myself and to the God who dwells within them.
 They remind me that I am not alone.

-One could say that I find God in story.
-But truth-be-told, God finds me.
+One could say that I find the divine in story.
+But truth-be-told, the divine, maybe even God, finds me.

 And this is miracle, indeed.
 For in this infinite finding, I return to Once Upon a Time.
 To perspective.
 To wisdom.
 To hope.
 To an epic quest and heroine’s journey.
 Plot twists and turns.
 Battles lost and others won.
 Ball gowns and scullery rags.
 Heights and depths.
 Laughter and yes, tears.